Only $99.00 away from free shipping!

 If your dog is dealing with a strange health or behavioral challenge, the answer you both are looking for might be found by going with their gut…

 More specifically, their “leaky” gut.

-Many disparate and different presentations – from GI issues, to achy joints, to unfavorable behavior, to slow wound healing – can often be attributed to leaky gut in your pup.
+As it turns out, many different discomforts – from GI issues to bad behavior – can often be attributed to leaky gut in your pup.

 That’s why understanding leaky gut can be the first step toward giving your dog the right support she/he needs.

 Your dog’s intestines come with a special mucosal lining called the gut barrier.
 This protective barrier acts like a filter, allowing nutrients to reach the bloodstream while keeping pathogens, undigested food particles, parasites, viruses, and toxins out.

 Unfortunately, your dog’s gut barrier is VERY sensitive and can be damaged by things like:

 - Antibiotics and other medications, like NSAIDs and steroids

 - Pesticides – like glyphosate – that linger in soil, water, and air